kmzbrnoI/mtbbus-protocol/modules/unis.md

    `15`=1.5s.
 3. 1 byte mask, which servo outputs are active
    - `0b00654321`, 1 = output active, 0 = output disabled
-4. 24 bytes for servo positions
+4. 12 bytes for servo positions
-   - 2 byte value for servo 1 position 1 (MSB, LSB)
+   - 1 byte value for servo 1 position 1
-   - 2 byte value for servo 1 position 2 (MSB, LSB)
+   - 1 byte value for servo 1 position 2
-   - 2 byte value for servo 2 position 1 (MSB, LSB)
+   - 1 byte value for servo 2 position 1
    - ...
+   Valid range is 0 - 255.
+   Value 0 means servo pulse 399 us.
+   Value 255 means servo pulse 2613 us.
+   Value 127 means servo pulse 1502 us - center position.
+   Recomanded limits for pulse duration is 500 - 2500 us.
 5. 6 bytes for servo speed
    - speed for servo 1
    - speed for servo 2
    - ...
+   Speed 1 is slowest (1.56 positions/second).
+Speed 255 is fastest (797 positions/second).

 When input goes to logical 0, it must remain in this state for *input keep delay* to consider the input as logical 0.
 Only after the time input changed